hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 * **Transparent and Open-Source Elements**: The core Tailscale code (client, daemon, relay) is largely open source, and security practices are openly documented.

 This guide will walk you through using Tailscale for personal/home purposes.
-We cover installation on all major platforms (Windows, macOS, Linux, Android, iOS), initial setup of your personal tailnet, and key features like managing devices and keys, configuring access controls, using subnet routers and exit nodes, MagicDNS, device sharing, Tailscale SSH, and more.
+We cover installation on all major platforms (Windows, macOS, Linux, Android, iOS), initial setup of your personal Tailnet, and key features like managing devices and keys, configuring access controls, using subnet routers and exit nodes, MagicDNS, device sharing, Tailscale SSH, and more.
 We'll also discuss typical use cases (like remote access to your home network) and provide tips on privacy, security, and troubleshooting.

 ## Creating an Account and Your Tailnet

-Before installing Tailscale, you should create a Tailscale account (which also creates your personal tailnet).
+Before installing Tailscale, you should create a Tailscale account (which also creates your personal Tailnet).
 Tailnet is Tailscale's term for your private network of devices.
-When using Tailscale for personal use, your tailnet is typically associated with your personal email identity.
+When using Tailscale for personal use, your Tailnet is typically associated with your personal email identity.

 ### Account Setup Steps

 1. **Sign Up with an Identity Provider**: Visit the Tailscale website and click Get Started.
 Tailscale uses third-party login (OAuth) – on the signup page, choose an identity provider you already use (such as Google, Microsoft, GitHub, or Apple) and authenticate.
 No separate Tailscale-specific password is needed.
-This login will become the administrator of your tailnet.
+This login will become the administrator of your Tailnet.

 2. **Personal vs. Domain Accounts**: If you sign up with a personal email (public domain) like Gmail, Yahoo, etc., Tailscale will automatically place you on the Personal plan (free for up to 3 user accounts).
 This plan is ideal for home users and includes nearly all features.
 If instead you sign up with a custom domain email, Tailscale assumes a business and starts an Enterprise trial.
 For purely personal use, it's recommended to use a public-domain email to stay on the free Personal plan.

 3. **Tailnet Initialization**: After signup, Tailscale will ask whether the network is for Business or Personal use.
 Choose Personal use.
 This mainly influences defaults and plan selection.
-Once done, your tailnet is created, identified by your login.
+Once done, your Tailnet is created, identified by your login.

 4. **First Device Registration**: The web onboarding may prompt you to add your first device.
 You can either follow the prompts to download Tailscale on your current device or manually install the client.
-When you log in from the Tailscale app on a device, it registers to your tailnet under your account.
+When you log in from the Tailscale app on a device, it registers to your Tailnet under your account.
 As soon as it's authenticated, you'll see the device appear in your Tailscale admin console.

 5. **Adding More Devices**: To add a second or subsequent device, simply install Tailscale on that device and log in with the same account.
 You can also use the admin console's "Add device" flow: it provides a link or QR code to simplify enrolling a new device.

-Once you have at least one device connected, your tailnet is active.
-By default, Tailscale's policy is wide open for a single-user tailnet – any device you add can reach any other device on any port.
+Once you have at least one device connected, your Tailnet is active.
+By default, Tailscale's policy is wide open for a single-user Tailnet – any device you add can reach any other device on any port.
 Later in this guide, we'll show how to use ACLs to impose restrictions if needed.

 ## Installing Tailscale on Different Platforms

 Tailscale provides client applications for all major operating systems.
-The functionality is very similar across platforms – once installed, the client will run in the background to keep your device connected to the tailnet, and provide a user interface for status and settings.
+The functionality is very similar across platforms – once installed, the client will run in the background to keep your device connected to the Tailnet, and provide a user interface for status and settings.

 ### Windows Installation